sylvainlapeyrade/academic-kickstart/content/en/project/rnn_lstm/index.md

 +++
 # Project title.
-title = "Recurrent Neural Network : LSTM"
+title = "RNN : LSTM"

 # Date this page was created.
 date = 2019-04-01T00:00:00

 # Project summary to display on homepage.
-summary = "Use of RNN with Long Short-Term Memory for network intrusion detection."
+summary = "Use of Recurrent Neural Networks with Long Short-Term Memory for network intrusion detection."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`